UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

         - Optimise decision-making for obstacle avoidance without breaking formation integrity.

 - **Performance Evaluation and Optimisation**
-    - Compare performance of centralised vs decentralised approaches
+    - Compare performance of centralised vs decentralised approaches for each of the stages 1-4.
         - Evaluate formation stability, reconfigurability, and efficiency in each scenario.
         - Measure performance metrics such as completion time, success rate, and communication overhead.